kubernetes-sigs/gateway-api/geps/gep-713/index.md

 - is low cost in terms of apiserver updates (because it's only on the GatewayClass, and only on implementation startup)
 - provides a standard place for all users to look for relevant objects
-- ties in to the Conformance Profiles design and other efforts about GatewayClass status
+- ties into the Conformance Profiles design and other efforts about GatewayClass status

 #### Standard status stanza